McGillX/edx_data_research/aggregation.md

-# Useful commands for aggregation
+# Useful commands for aggregation on MongoDB database

 Count number of tracking events per user